trevrobbbb/Exercise-06d-3D-Particles-Animation/README.md

 Exercise for MSCH-C220

+A demonstration of this exercise is available at [https://youtu.be/0CytaWMH64E](https://youtu.be/0CytaWMH64E)

 This exercise is a chance to play with Godot's 3D Particles and 3D Sprites.
 We will be doing a little more animating.
 Also, you will have a chance to export a game as a finished product.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-06d-3D-Particles-Animation. *Edit the LICENSE and replace BL-MSCH-C220-S22 with your full name.* Commit your changes.